stonezyg/modernize-apps-katacoda/scenarios/developer-intro/08-pipeline-approval.md

 * Username: `developer`
 * Password: `developer`

-Accept the permissions, and then you'll find yourself at the approval prompt:
+Accept the browser certificate warning and the Jenkins/OpenShift permissions, and then you'll find yourself at the approval prompt:

 ![Prod](/redhat-middleware-workshops/assets/developer-intro/pipe-jenkins-prompt.png)